sourcegraph/about/blogposts/gophercon-2018-grpc-reflection-and-grpcurl.md

   - `grpcurl list <Service>`: show all methods on the service
   - `grpcurl <Service>.<Method>`: invoke a method
   - use `-H` to supply header metadata (like curl)
-  - `grpcurl describe <fully qualified service method>`: describes input/output types and rpc mode (unary vs steraming) of the method
+  - `grpcurl describe <fully qualified service method>`: describes input/output types and rpc mode (unary vs streaming) of the method
-  - `grpcurl describe <fully qualified Protobuf Message>`: prints out protobuf descriptor in json format
+  - `grpcurl describe <fully qualified Protobuf Message>`: prints out protobuf descriptor in JSON format
-  - still clunky to call methods because we have to manually type out json object on the command line. how do we make it easier to construct the payload to send as arguments?  method template command line option on `describe` causes the command to dump an example payload we can modify
+  - still clunky to call methods because we have to manually type out JSON object on the command line. how do we make it easier to construct the payload to send as arguments?  method template command line option on `describe` causes the command to dump an example payload we can modify
   - like curl, we specify `-d` to send input arguments OR `-d @` to provide via stdin
   - grpcurl supports streaming, including bidirectional!
   - streaming with `-d @` so that you can write via stdin; example with streaming chat